Charles Napier (actor): Career

-The director of Citizen's Band, Jonathan Demme, was laudatory about Napier's abilities, and went on to cast him in several of his films including The Silence of the Lambs and, in what was Napier's favourite role of his career, a judge in Philadelphia.
+Citizen's Band director Jonathan Demme was laudatory about Napier's abilities, and went on to cast him in several of his films including The Silence of the Lambs and, in what was Napier's favourite role of his career, a judge in Philadelphia.
 He played the bureaucratic CIA officer Marshall Murdock in Rambo: First Blood Part II.
-For the 1980 musical-comedy, The Blues Brothers, he portrayed the apoplectic Tucker McElroy, "lead singer of and driver of the Winnebago" for "The Good Ol' Boys."
+In the 1980 musical-comedy The Blues Brothers, he portrayed the choleric Tucker McElroy, "lead singer of and driver of the Winnebago" for "The Good Ol' Boys."

 Napier was in many advertisements.
-He performed a great deal of voice-over work in Superman: The Animated Series, Justice League, Spirit: Stallion of the Cimarron, The Critic, Men in Black: The Series, Squidbillies, and many of the Hulk's growls on the series The Incredible Hulk (taking over in 1979 upon the death of Ted Cassidy).
+He performed a great deal of voice-over work, including General Hardcastle in the DC Animated Universe series Superman: The Animated Series and Justice League, Roy in Spirit: Stallion of the Cimarron, Zed in Men in Black: The Series, the Sheriff in Squidbillies, and vocal effects for the Hulk in The Incredible Hulk following the death of Ted Cassidy in 1979.
 He also provided several guest voices for episodes of The Simpsons.

 He had a small role during the sixth season of Curb Your Enthusiasm in 2008 as a barber who assaults and drives Larry David from his shop after David offends him.
 Napier appeared in the 2009 horror film Murder World alongside Scout Taylor-Compton.
 His last film role was in the 2009 comedy The Goods: Live Hard, Sell Hard opposite Jeremy Piven and James Brolin.

 Prior to his death in October 2011, Napier published a book about his life and experiences in Hollywood, titled Square Jaw and Big Heart.

 Personal life

 Napier was married twice.
 His first wife was Delores Wilson.
 After his divorce, he married Dee Napier.
-Napier and his wife appeared on the Dr. Phil show in 2003 to discuss his obsession with being famous.
+Napier and his wife appeared on Dr. Phil in 2003 to discuss his obsession with being famous.
 According to the Dr. Phil Show website, "Despite appearing in close to 100 films and countless hit TV shows, Charles Napier says he's depressed he's not a big star.
 His wife, Dee, says that instead of becoming upset when he gets rejected for a part, Charles should be grateful and proud of his 35-year career.
 She also thinks it's time he started making the family, not the pursuit of fame, his priority."

 Napier and his second wife had two children, son Hunter and daughter Meghan Saralena.
 Napier also had one son, Charles Lewis "Chuck" Napier Jr., from his previous marriage.